violetguos/canada_gun_dir/README.md

 * make a simple UI
   - [ ] header
   - [ ] project intro tab
-  - [ ] interpolate the username with URL
+  - [x] interpolate the username with URL
 * populate with real data
   - [x] don't commit user info to this repo
   - [x] write a script to read the excel entries and send them to the heroku db
-  - [ ] get rid of empty space entries, change to nil
+  - [did not do] get rid of empty space entries, change to nil
   - [x] convert to lower cases in db. search keyword also convert to lower case.

 ## notes